 1) The Russian’s meddling in America’s democracy.

-4) The continued defamation of the FBI, CIA, NSA and other security and law enforcement agencies that have sworn to protect America, by our President and some of our elected congressional officials.
+4) The continued defamation of the FBI, CIA, NSA, and other security and law enforcement agencies that have sworn to protect America by our President and some of our elected congressional officials.

 b.
-When will they speak out against the hatred, bigotry and racial slurs spouted out of the mouths of our President, congressional officials, church leaders and many people across the American landscape.
+When will they speak out against the hatred, bigotry, and racial slurs spouted out of the mouths of our President, congressional officials, church leaders, and many people across the American landscape?

-a) Sadly, however, I must ask: Did he ever preach a sermon against the evils of prejudice, bigotry and racial hatred in America?"
+a) Sadly, however, I must ask: Did he ever preach a sermon against the evils of prejudice, bigotry, and racial hatred in America?
 He began his life’s work as an evangelist when these times were the most volatile and hostile in America.

 i.
-He and many other evangelical leaders had the audience (ears) of the people of America; but they did not demonstrate courage or the “spirit of Christ” to speak out against these attacks.
+He and many other evangelical leaders had the audience (ears) of the people of America, but they did not demonstrate courage or the “spirit of Christ” to speak out against these attacks.

 iii.
-They were also aware of the reverent respect the Lord has ordained that believers and all men are to show towards His duly appointed leaders, governments and dignitaries, 1 Timothy 2:1-2; Romans 13:1-5; 1 Peter 2:13-17.
+They were also aware of the reverent respect the Lord has ordained that believers and all men are to show towards His duly appointed leaders, governments, and dignitaries, 1 Timothy 2:1-2; Romans 13:1-5; 1 Peter 2:13-17.

 2) The servants of the Lord are called to be: “The light of the world; and to glorify God in all that they say and do,” Matthew 5:16.

 f.
-As I hasten now to a conclusion, let me cite the words of Lord, of the religious leaders and political officials of His day: “But woe unto you, scribes and Pharisees, hypocrites!
-For ye shut up the kingdom of heaven against men: for ye neither go in yourselves, neither suffer ye them that are entering to go in,” Matthew 23:13.
-Let us be careful, not to be numbered with such in our faith and devotion.
+As I hasten now to a conclusion, let me cite the words of the Lord, of the religious leaders and political officials of His day: “But woe unto you, scribes and Pharisees, hypocrites!
+For ye shut up the kingdom of heaven against men: for ye neither go in yourselves, neither suffer ye that are entering to go in,” Matthew 23:13.
+Let us be careful not to be numbered with such in our faith and devotion.

 CONCLUSION